 If you are at an even earlier stage in the process, and the priority date for processing your green card application is not yet current, you do not yet have the right to apply for work authorization.

-Employment authorized is obtained by filing Form I-765, Application for Employment Authorization, with the Department of Homeland Security (DHS), United States Citizenship and Immigration Services (USCIS).
-Typically the form is filed simultaneously with an I-485 application for adjustment of status.
-However, if you did not include a Form I-765 with your adjustment of status, you may still do so.
-(But unfortunately, you'll need to pay a separate fee at this time.)
+For adjustment of status applicants, employment authorization is normally obtained by filing Form I-765, Application for Employment Authorization, with the Department of Homeland Security (DHS), United States Citizenship and Immigration Services (USCIS).
+Typically the form is filed simultaneously with an I-485 application for adjustment of status, which is convenient because one fee includes both forms.

-Though you may have been informed that the I-765 is optional, it is only optional if you do not intend to work in the U.S. or if you already have another form of work authorization.
+Though you might have been informed that the I-765 is optional, it is only optional if you do not intend to work in the U.S. or if you already have another form of work authorization.
 If you have an adjustment of status application pending and are working, however, your employment is not authorized unless:

-Note: Even if you are in a status that authorizes work with a particular employer, it is still a good idea to file the Form I-765.
+Note: Even if you are in a status that authorizes work in the U.S. with a particular employer while you wait to adjust status, it is still a good idea to file the Form I-765.
 Doing so will allow you to take up employment elsewhere without interruption or additional authorization in the event you lose or quit your authorized job.